 4 Best Hand Augers: Editor’s Choice

 Digging holes with the heavy duty unit from Tool Tuff has never been easier.
-If you have a powerful tractor, this is the unit your need to drill all those holes.
+If you have a powerful tractor, this is the post hole digger for your tractor that you need to drill all those holes.

 Always read the instructions before using a tractor auger, this one has special directions for drilling in rocky soils.